 Check to see what you’re using on iOS

 If you want all of your devices to have the same ringtone, you need to know what you’re using on your iOS device first.

 To check, follow these steps:

 1) Launch the Settings app on your iPhone, iPod touch, or iPad and open the Sounds & Haptics preferences pane.

 2) Next, you want to open the Ringtone cell.

 3) Take note of what ringtone you have selected.
 You’ll want to use this same ringtone on your Mac.

-Apply the same ringtone to FaceTime in OS X
+Apply the same ringtone to FaceTime on Mac

-Now that you know what ringtone you’re using on iOS, you can find the same ringtone in OS X and apply it to the OS X FaceTime app.
+Now that you know what ringtone you’re using on iOS, you can find the same ringtone on Mac and apply it to the FaceTime app there.
 This will make the same ringtone sound from your Mac whenever you get incoming FaceTime, FaceTime Audio, or Phone calls and they’re routed to your Mac in addition to your iPhone or iPad.

 To do that, follow these steps: